HJS22 HARDWARE

 PCB and connector Connector wiring

 After alot of changes it still look clean and orderly.
-I didn't use wirewrap because I didn't know about it existance at the time or it was not available.
+I didn't use wirewrap technology because I didn't know it existed at the time.

 The whole mechanical contruction of the can best been seen in these pictures: